-- Breather Episode: After the back to back to back seriousness of Life Support, Heart Of Stone and Destiny, this episode is a comical romp focused on Quark.
+- Breather Episode: After the back to back to back to back seriousness of the Past Tense 2-parter, Life Support, Heart Of Stone and Destiny, this episode is a comical romp focused on Quark.

 - Chekhov's Gun: When Quark moves in with Rom at the start of the episode, he finds his brother had been pilfering from Quark's bar.
 Later, Rom embezzles money from the Ferengi Benevolent Association.